 Ask some children to help prepare today's "Responding in Gratitude" activities, and suggest that one or two prepare to lead today's singing.
+Invite a volunteer to practice reading the Scripture passage for today's reading.

 Description Smells can affect our memories, emotions, and behaviors.
 For children with sensory issues, smells can be a source of anxiety that can distract and overwhelm.
 If the scent is overwhelming or difficult for a child, remove the oil diffuser from the room and vent as necessary.